BCLawLibrary/faq/README.md

 # FAQ
 A searchable FAQ with questions grouped into categories and data stored in a Google Sheet.

-Relies on JQuery and Datatables (https://datatables.net/).
+Relies on JQuery, Datatables (https://datatables.net/), and Google Sheets API V4 (https://developers.google.com/sheets/api).